DieProduktMacher/serverless-env-generator/README.md

 - Environment variables can be loaded with *dotenv* at startup in Lambda without delays from KMS.
 - Supports *serverless-local-dev-server* for local development.

-For a brief introduction, read our blogpost about [introducing serverless-env-generator](http://www.dieproduktmacher.com/introducing-serverless-env-generator/).

 ### Notes